meganalnico/simple-core/Heritage.md

 Gnomes
 ======

-Gnomes trace their lineage back to the mysterious realm of the fey, a place where colors are brighter, the wildlands wilder, and emotions more primal.
+Gnomes tpeople their lineage back to the mysterious realm of the fey, a place where colors are brighter, the wildlands wilder, and emotions more primal.
 Unknown forces drove the ancient gnomes from that realm long ago, forcing them to seek refuge in this world; despite this, the gnomes have never completely abandoned their fey roots or adapted to mortal culture.
-As a result, gnomes are widely regarded by the other races as alien and strange.
+As a result, gnomes are widely regarded by the other peoples as alien and strange.

-**Physical Description**: Gnomes are one of the smallest of the common races, generally standing just over 3 feet in height.
+**Physical Description**: Gnomes are one of the smallest of the common peoples, generally standing just over 3 feet in height.
 Their hair tends toward vibrant colors such as the fiery orange of autumn leaves, the verdant green of forests at springtime, or the deep reds and purples of wildflowers in bloom.
 Similarly, their flesh tones range from earthy